Data Protection Impact Assessment (DPIA)

 - If you are working with new and potentially privacy invasive technology including smart technology, AI and Internet of Things.

-Once you have completed all the questions on the DPIA you should forward to the Data protection Officer who will provide feedback on any risks identified and recommendations on the actions or controls needed to address those risks.
+Once you have completed all the questions on the DPIA you should forward to the Data Protection Officer who will provide feedback on any risks identified and recommendations on the actions or controls needed to address those risks.

 It is the responsibility of the project owner, Head of School or Head of Unit to ensure the required controls are put in place and to sign off on any risks arising from the processing.

-Data Protection Impact Assessments for Researchers
+Data Protection Impact Assessment for Research

 The DPIA should be updated to reflect any material changes to the processing as the project or activity progresses and should be retained by the process or data owner as evidence that data protection risks were assessed and appropriate controls established.